-3 we would suggest one should build in slack and aim for, there's not really much in the Tribunal today putting in dates for factual witness statements.
-It's difficult to see why that's going to be of any assistance to the parties or the Tribunal.
-Surely, the right time to look at that sort of point would be in July, when you'll be setting a date for disclosure, and then everything will flow from there?
-It's quite hard to see why one needs to know now, particularly as we'll be doing the witness statements, it's quite difficult to know why Mr O'Donoghue's side needs to know now what the date should be for witness statements.
+6 Then the final point was the long stop dates.
+Really, we can't actually see any benefit 7 in the Tribunal today putting in dates for factual witness statements.
+It's difficult to see 8 why that's going to be of any assistance to the parties or the Tribunal.
+Surely, the right 9 time to look at that sort of point would be in July, when you'll be setting a date for 10 disclosure, and then everything will flow from there?
+It's quite hard to see why one 11 needs to know now, particularly as we'll be doing the witness statements, it's quite 12 difficult to know why Mr O'Donoghue's side needs to know now what the date should 13 be for witness statements.
 Unless I can assist, those are my submissions.